Japan to watch WHO probe of director's alleged racism, abuse

 “There is no truth (to the allegation) that the Japanese government inappropriately accepted sensitive information related to our vaccine contributions,” he said.

-He said Japan takes seriously the importance of maintaining equal and fair access to safe, effective and high-quality vaccines for all countries and regions, and that the Japanese government has been providing support through cooperation with COVAX, a U.N.-backed cooperative program formed to make sure low- and middle-income countries have fair access to COVID-19 vaccines.
+He said Japan takes seriously the importance of maintaining equal access to coronavirus vaccines for all countries and regions, and that the government has been providing support through cooperation with COVAX, a U.N.-backed cooperative program formed to fairly distribute COVID-19 vaccines globally.

-Since June 2021, Japan has provided 42 million doses of COVID-19 vaccine — 17.6 million doses through COVAX and 24.6 doses via bilateral deals.

 Australian Health Minister Greg Hunt said Friday he was unaware of the allegations against Kasai before reading media reports and would seek a briefing from the WHO.

-He suggested the WHO’s internal processes for examining such significant allegations would benefit from some kind of external oversight.
+He suggested WHO’s internal processes for examining such significant allegations would benefit from external oversight.

 “We will be asking the WHO for independent advice as to the nature and response to these claims,” Hunt said.